ctrazona1385/DS_Capstone_Group_1/README.md

 Access to primary care in the United States is increasingly stratified by geography and insurance status, leaving millions in **"care deserts"** — communities with few physicians, limited facilities, and high rates of uninsured residents.

 **Direct Primary Care (DPC)** clinics offer a promising alternative: low-cost, subscription-based primary care that operates independently of insurance.
-However, identifying where such clinics can realistically be established — and where they can remain financially viable while serving underserved populations — requires systematic, data-driven analysis that currently does not exist at scale.
+However, identifying where such clinics can realistically be established and where they can remain financially viable while serving underserved populations, requires systematic, data-driven analysis that currently does not exist at scale.

 **Care Optimize** develops a **composite location scoring model** to identify optimal sites for DPC clinic placement across U.S. counties, balancing community need with operational viability.